-- an unsecured credit structure; - similar financial covenants, including a maximum net debt to trailing twelve months EBITDA ratio of 3.0x (excluding the impact of IFRS 16, Leases); - available revolving credit lines of \$500 million and US \$520 million (up from \$370 million and US \$420 million, respectively) with the liquidity tranche put in place in 2020 now a part of the Company's principal revolving credit lines; - available asset based financing capacity of \$300 million; - an accordion feature which provides the Company with the ability to increase the revolving credit facility by up to US \$300 million (up from US \$200 million); - pricing terms at market rates and consistent with pre-COVID levels (effective in the third quarter of 2021); - a maturity date of April 2025; and - no mandatory principal repayment provisions.
+- an unsecured credit structure; - similar financial covenants, including a maximum net debt to trailing twelve months EBITDA ratio of 3.0x (excluding the impact of IFRS 16, - available revolving credit lines of \$500 million and US \$520 million (up from \$370 million and US \$420 million, respectively) with the liquidity tranche put in place in 2020 now a part of the Company's principal revolving credit lines; - available asset based financing capacity of \$300 million; - an accordion feature which provides the Company with the ability to increase the revolving credit facility by up to US \$300 million (up from US \$200 million); - pricing terms at market rates; - a maturity date of April 2025; and - no mandatory principal repayment provisions.

 In light of the industry-wide semiconductor chip shortage resulting from the COVID-19 pandemic, on November 25, 2021, the Company amended its lending agreements with its banking syndicate to provide enhanced financial covenant flexibility on a present and go forward basis.
-The amendment provides that the Company's calculation of its most basic financial covenant, the net debt to trailing twelve months EBITDA ratio, for the four quarters up to and including the third quarter of 2022, would exclude EBITDA from the third and fourth quarters of 2021 and instead be based on the annualized total of the remaining quarters in the relevant trailing twelve month period.
-As a result, the impact the industry-wide shortage of semiconductor chips has had on the Company, prevalent during the third and fourth quarters of 2021, would be largely ignored for the purpose of financial covenant calculations under the Company's lending arrangements.
-The amendment also increased the maximum net debt to trailing twelve months EBITDA ratio for the financial covenant purposes to 4.0x, 4.5x, and 3.75x for the first, second, and third quarters of 2022, respectively, and returning to 3.0x thereafter.
+The amendment provided that the Company's calculation of its most basic financial covenant, the net debt to trailing twelve months EBITDA ratio, for the four quarters up to and including the third quarter of 2022, would exclude EBITDA from the third and fourth quarters of 2021 and instead be based on the annualized total of the remaining quarters in the relevant trailing twelve month period.
+As a result, the impact the industry-wide shortage of semiconductor chips had on the Company, prevalent during the third and fourth quarters of 2021, was largely ignored for the purpose of financial covenant calculations under the Company's lending arrangements.
+The amendment also increased the maximum net debt to trailing twelve months EBITDA ratio for financial covenant purposes to 4.0x, 4.5x, and 3.75x for the first, second, and third quarters of 2022, respectively, and returned to 3.0x thereafter.

-As at December 31, 2021, the Company had drawn US \$466,000 (December 31, 2020 - US \$336,000) on the U.S. revolving credit line and \$360,000 (December 31, 2020 - \$348,000) on the Canadian revolving credit line.
-At December 31, 2021, the weighted average effective interest rate of the banking facility credit lines was 2.8% (December 31, 2020 - 2.8%).
-The facility requires the maintenance of certain financial ratios with which the Company was in compliance as at December 31, 2021.
+As at December 31, 2022, the Company had drawn US \$476,000 (December 31, 2021 - US \$466,000) on the U.S. revolving credit line and \$380,000 (December 31, 2021 - \$360,000) on the Canadian revolving credit line.
+At December 31, 2022, the weighted average effective interest rate of the banking facility credit lines was 6.8% (December 31, 2021 - 2.8%).
+The facility requires the maintenance of certain financial ratios with which the Company was in compliance as at December 31, 2022.

-Deferred financing fees of \$3,948 (December 31, 2020 - \$1,874) have been netted against the carrying amount of the long-term debt.
+Deferred financing fees of \$2,389 (December 31, 2021 - \$3,948) have been netted against the carrying amount of the long-term debt.